Education Longitudinal Data System.

 (b) The Center shall adopt rules according to Chapter 150B of the General Statutes as provided in G.S.
 116E-6 to implement the provisions of this Article.

-(c) The Center shall report quarterly to the Joint Legislative Education Oversight Committee, the Joint Legislative Commission on Governmental Operations, and the Joint Legislative Oversight Committee on Information Technology beginning September 30, 2013.
+(c) The Center shall report annually to the Joint Legislative Education Oversight Committee, the Joint Legislative Commission on Governmental Operations, and the Joint Legislative Oversight Committee on Information Technology beginning July 1, 2019.
 The report shall include the following:

 (1) An update on the implementation of the System's activities.